What is Days in Accounts Receivable?

 Find out if we can increase your take-home by 5-15%.

-We offer a free no-obligation audit showing you exactly how much money your current billing company might be leaving on the table by focusing on a low days in accounts receivable rather than maximizing collections.
+We offer a no-obligation audit showing you exactly how much money your current billing company might be leaving on the table by focusing on a low days in accounts receivable rather than maximizing collections.

 We’ll clearly show what your current company billed and collected versus what your contracts call for– and what we would have billed and collected.